 |Investment Funds||Low fee stock & bond mutual funds and ETFs selected from among the scores of Vanguard funds.||Diversified mix of fee-free Fidelity Flex mutual funds from stock and bond asset classes.|

 |Accounts Available||Individual and joint investment accounts.
 Roth, traditional, SEP, Simple & rollover IRAs.
 Trusts.||Single and joint taxable investment accounts.
 Roth, traditional, and rollover IRAs.|

 Winner: It’s a tie.
 The minimum is lower at Fidelity and the fee is lower at Vanguard.

-Fidelity is great for smaller investors seeking a hybrid model with a $25,000 minium.
+Fidelity Go with financial coaching is great for smaller investors seeking a hybrid model with a $25,000 minimum.